fvjupiter/fvjupiter/README.md

   - Firestore for authentication, realtime data and storing content (early 2021)
   - Strapi & Contentful as cms (mid 2021)
   - Svelte / SvelteKit (mid 2022)
+  - Git (late 2022)
 - 🌱 I’m currently learning how to
-  - use git (and fill up my codebase)
-  - create parallax effects
-  - use typescript
+  - master flutter
 - My current projects are
-  - a web-app for online competitions...
-  - a skillshare-platform for a friend
+  - wORk ...
+  - Notes App
+  - writing music / poems
 - 💞️ I’m looking to collaborate on
-  - progressive ideas in the field of web-development
+  - progressive ideas
-  - projects / jobs to earn some money ;-)
 - 📫 Reach me @: schoof.frederik@gmail.com
 - 🌐 The equation in you can only be solved through you